RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 > > [1] "https://nominatim.openstreetmap.org/ui/mapicons/poi_place_village.p.20.png"
 > ```

 We start with [Open Street Map](https://www.openstreetmap.org/) and its API [nominatim](https://nominatim.openstreetmap.org/ui/about.html).
 In the piece of code above we can see how to perform a simple query for one city.
-It is basically the url of nominatim supplemented at the end by the search details: since our main target are cities, we open the search with city using `?city=Texcoco`, in this case I aimed for a city with only a few results.
+It is basically one long string containing first the url of nominatim and at the end the search details: here we start the search with city using `?city=Texcoco`, in this case I aimed for a city with only a few results.
 Next we are limiting the amount of results to 9 with `&limit=9` and finally requesting the results in format JSON.

 We could basically copy the string that we are passing to `site` and paste it in the web browser to see the results directly there.
 Feel free to change the city `Texcoco` to any other city, and play a bit more with the rest of the parameters.
 Particularly have a look at what happens when you remove the `&format=json` part or when you exchange `json` for any other abstract string like `csv` or other non-recognized format.